Professional & Financial Services UK-wide

 3. Obtain and compare quotations

-Request quotations well before the 1 October renewal deadline.
+Request quotations well before your own renewal date (1 October for most firms, by market convention).
 Compare not just premium but also the excess level, any endorsements or restrictions, and the insurer's financial strength rating.
 If your firm carries out conveyancing, confirm the policy covers the Conveyancing Quality Scheme requirements.

 4. Check the policy meets the SRA Minimum Terms